certification

 Is CompTIA Security+ worth it?

 Security+ is a vendor-neutral, foundation-level credential; CompTIA's SY0-701 runs up to 90 questions in 90 minutes across five domains, weighted toward Security operations (28%) and Threats, vulnerabilities & mitigations (22%) (CompTIA, retrieved 2026-06-08).
-RoleMath scores its difficulty at 45/100 (Moderate) — meaningful but not the hardest entry credential.
-The current exam fee is about $439, with a typical self-study three-year cost near $589 (CompTIA, as of 2026-06-13).
+The U.S. exam voucher is $439.
+A CEU-based renewal path adds the listed $150 CE fee, producing a $589 three-year illustration; renewal method and timing vary.
 It fits career-changers aiming at entry security/SOC work who want a recognized baseline; wait or compare if you have no IT foundation yet (Network+ or hands-on first), your target role names a different credential, or budget is tight.
 We sell no training or certs — this is planning context, not a pitch.

 Not sure it fits your goal?
 Get your personalized RoleMath fit plan to see where Security+ sits in your path.